What climate pledges miss: the case for long-term policies

 Coming out of COP26, there have been a number of commitments made by leading companies about reducing carbon emissions and operating sustainably.
 Critics point out that the commitments made at the event are both hard to track and enforce.

-While the SEC isworking on a rule proposal to require various climate-based disclosures from public companies, there is no reason for companies to wait to bring an appropriate level of visibility and accountability to such commitments.
+While the SEC is reportedly working on a rule proposal to require various climate-based disclosures from public companies, there is no reason for companies to wait to bring an appropriate level of visibility and accountability to such commitments.

 While these climate pledges may signal a moment in the company’s trajectory towards a more sustainable future, they would yield more power if they were built into a long-term stakeholder policy that the company was required to annually update.
 Thus, such pledges could become more than a brief moment of publicity that risks being ignored or forgotten.

 The Long-Term Stock Exchange was built, in part, to address this very issue.
-Among LTSE’s listing standards, which were, is a requirement for a long-term stakeholder policy, which includes “the Company’s impact on the environment and its community.”
+Among LTSE’s listing standards, which were approved by the SEC in 2019, is a requirement for a long-term stakeholder policy, which includes “the Company’s impact on the environment and its community.”

 Companies listed on LTSE must also disclose in their annual proxy statement the existence of their long-term policies and the website where they are publicly available free of charge.
 LTSE requires each listed company to review such policies annually, ensuring that they do not become stale or inaccurate.
 And because these are part of LTSE’s listings requirements, companies must maintain these policies, or they would fall out of compliance with LTSE’s listing standards and be subject to delisting.